MelGrubb/BuilderGenerator/src/BuilderGenerator.Test.Net60.FromPackage/README.md

-# BuilderGenerator.Test.Net60 #
+# BuilderGenerator.Test.Net60.FromPackage

 This project provides tests the BuilderGenerator package being used in a .Net 6.0 project using a simple series of inter-related classes defined in the BuiderGenerator.Test.Core project.

-The reference to the BuilderGenerator is a direct project reference, so it can be used to rapidly check the results of changes, but does not represent the real-world usage of the generator.
-It tests the functionality of the builder, but not the deployment mechanism.
+The reference to the BuilderGenerator is a NuGet package reference, so it can be used to check the results of the final product.
+It is meant to test the deployment mechanism.